Set up an SFTP client in Windows using OpenSSH

 - 8.1p1 - Beta

-※ Works in other versions, but is unconfirmed
+※ It works in other versions, but it is unconfirmed

 At first

 This standard is commonly referred to as "FTP", but FTP sends and receives the contents of the transmission and reception in plain text (unencrypted data).
-It may be read easily by a third party.
+It may be easily read by third parties.

-SFTP uses an encryption technique called SSH to encrypt the contents of ftp sending and receiving Can be difficult to read by a third party.
+SFTP uses an encryption technique called "SSH" to encrypt the contents of FTP transmission and reception.
+It can be difficult for third parties to read.

-Windows 10, Windows Server 2019 and later have an initial openSSH client installed
+OpenSSH clients are initially installed in Windows 10, Windows Server 2019 and later

-Windows 10 has an OpenSSH client installed from the beginning, so you don't need to set it up.
-Can be used instantly.
+Windows 10 has the OpenSSH client installed from the beginning, so you don't need to set it up It can be used immediately.

-You can check to see if it is installed by following these steps:
+You can check if it is installed by following the steps below.

 Select Apps.

-You can verify that the "OpenSSH" client is installed.
+You can be sure that the "OpenSSH" client is installed.

-OpenSSH version of Windows is available, so download and set it up.
+The Windows version of OpenSSH is now available, so download and set it up.

-Download the file from the following page: For 32-bit OS, download "OpenSSH-Win32.zip" for 32-bit OS or "OpenSSH-Win64.zip" for 32-bit OS.
-You can use the latest versions, but at the moment they are all Beta versions.
+Download the file from the following pages: Download "OpenSSH-Win32.zip" for 32-bit OS and "OpenSSH-Win64.zip" for 32-bit OS.
+You can use the latest version, but at the moment they are all Beta versions.

-Log in to the PC you want to use as a client and place the files you downloaded and deployed.
-The location is anywhere, but this time we have created a "C:\OpenSSH" folder and placed it there.
+Log in to the PC you want to use as a client and place the downloaded and deployed files.
+It doesn't matter where it is, but this time I created a "C:\OpenSSH" folder and placed it there.

 Environment variables

 Register environment variables to make OpenSSH easier to work with.
-As described in Windows 7, the instructions are tailored to the os version.
+As described here in Windows 7, the operating instructions should be tailored to the OS version.

 Select Advanced System Settings.

-At the very end of the variable value is "; (Semicolon), followed by the path of the folder where you placed the OpenSSH file.
-When you enter it, you will close everything with the "OK" button.
+"at the top of the variable value" Semicolon, followed by the path of the folder where the OpenSSH file was placed.
+Once you have entered it, close everything with the "OK" button.

 Summary

 This completes the client-side setup.
-Continue to set up the server and configure SFTP so that you can send and receive files.
+We will continue to set up the server side, set up SFTP, and make it possible to send and receive files.